-J32 Reset Switch Connector

-J32 is a two - pin single - inline berg that is attached via a cable to an externally - mounted reset switch.
+J27 Reset Switch Connector J27 is a 2-pin single-inline berg that is attached via a cable to an externally-mounted reset switch.

 When the reset switch is pressed, the system performs a hard reset.
 Pin 1 is ground and Pin 2 is Hard Reset.

-J35 Speaker Connector

-J35 is a four - pin single - inline berg that is optionally attached via a cable to a standard system speaker.
+J32 Speaker Connector J32 is a 4-pin single-inline berg that is optionally attached via a cable to a standard system speaker.
 AMIBIOS signals hardware problems through the speaker.
 Pin 1 on the motherboard is identified by the arrow on the white box around the berg.
-The Merlin DP PCI motherboard also has a built - in speaker mounted on the motherboard.